02.09.22 | Wellness and Missions

-The risk for droplet transmission is high for choirs, soloists, and musicians playing brass and/or woodwind instruments.
-Upon review of the science of singing, reports of choirs that have transmitted the virus, and known difficulties and health risks of singing with a mask, we concluded that we must rethink music production as we prepare to re-enter our spaces for worship.
+The risk for droplet transmission is high for unvaccinated choir members, soloists, and musicians playing brass and/or woodwind instruments.
+Given increased droplet and particle transmission when singing, reports of virus transmission during choir rehearsals/performances, and known difficulties and health risks of singing with a mask, all music production guidelines are still relevant for unvaccinated persons.

 Virtual Music-Making Considerations